Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 ## Why grant and revoke need the player online

 A tier is keyed to an identity UID, and resolving one requires the player to be connected.
-To pre-authorise someone who is offline, add them to `Overwatch_Admins.json` by hand.
+To pre-authorise someone offline, add them to `Overwatch_Admins.json` by hand.

 ---